 Merger reviews in the pharmaceutical sector

-Pharmaceutical sales in Canada represent approximately 2.5 per cent of the global market, placing Canada among the 10 largest world markets.
-From 2001 to 2013, total pharmaceutical sales in Canada almost doubled, reaching C$22 billion in total sales.7 The growth and increased activity in the pharmaceutical sector in Canada have driven mergers and acquisitions,8 and the Bureau has been involved in reviewing an ever-growing number of pharmaceutical transactions.
+Pharmaceutical sales in Canada represent approximately 2 per cent of the global market, placing Canada among the 10 largest world markets.
+From 2001 to 2015, total pharmaceutical sales in Canada doubled, reaching C$24.6 billion in total sales.8 The growth and increased activity in the pharmaceutical sector in Canada have driven mergers and acquisitions,9 and the Bureau has been involved in reviewing an ever-growing number of pharmaceutical transactions.

 Recent merger reviews

-The April 2016 consent agreement notwithstanding, on balance the data suggest that companies in the pharmaceutical industry have not typically engaged in mergers and acquisitions that raise obvious competition law concerns, even though the Bureau's inclination to issue NALs rather than ARCs would appear to signal a tendency against granting unconditional clearance.
+The April 2016 and December 2016 consent agreements notwithstanding, on balance the data suggest that companies in the pharmaceutical industry have not typically engaged in mergers and acquisitions that raise obvious competition law concerns, even though the Bureau's inclination to issue NALs rather than ARCs would appear to signal a tendency against granting unconditional clearance.
 Moreover, even where a consent agreement has been negotiated, the Bureau can (and does) subsequently agree to modify such prior agreements to reflect situations where circumstances have changed.

 What the Bureau wants to know: relevant considerations in pharmaceutical mergers